rhr/ivy/doc/source/using.rst

 Viewing
 -------

-There are a number of ways you can view trees in Ivy.
+There are a number of ways you can view trees in ``ivy``.
 For a simple display without needing to create a plot, ``ivy`` can create ascii trees that can be printed to the console.